Furnace Green

 Furnace Green is one of 14 neighbourhoods in Crawley in West Sussex, England, and a local government ward.
 Furnace Green is located to the east of the town centre.
-It is bordered by Tilgate to the south west, Three Bridges to the north and Maidenbower to the east (on the other side of the London-Brighton railway line).
+It is bordered by Tilgate to the south west, Three Bridges to the north and Maidenbower to the east (on the other side of the London-Brighton railway line and linked by two pedestrian tunnels).

 The name Furnace Green is a reference to the iron smelting which is reputed to have taken place in Roman times - the local public house is the Charcoal Burner.

 Like much of Crawley, the street naming is themed i.e. different areas are linked by associated names.
-There are racecourses - Newmarket, Fontwell etc., forests - Arden, Savernake, Epping etc., references to the Norfolk Broads - Waveney, Oulton, Norwich, Yarmouth etc. There are also references to the iron industry - Coltash Road, Weald Drive, and the name Feroners Close also recalls the iron smelting.
+There are racecourses – including Newmarket, Fontwell and others, forests - including Arden, Savernake and Epping, references to The Broads - including Waveney, Oulton, Norwich, and Yarmouth.
+There are also references to the iron industry - Coltash Road, Weald Drive, and the name Feroners Close also recalls the iron smelting.

 Crawley New Town

 With the creation of Crawley New Town in 1947 the Tilgate East area was reserved for housing.
 It was proposed to use this area for around 1000 houses because of the expansion of Crawley.
 The area was renamed Furnace Green after a farm in the area.
 Work started in 1960 and carried on into the 1980s.
 Furnace Green had a population of 6737 in 1981.